elrasco/measmerize/README.md

 The above node has a `nodeId` of "4".
 The `parentId` property of `"6"` instructs that this node should be in the `children` array of the node with ID "6".
 The `previousSiblingId` property of `"2"` instructs that this node should be preceded by the node with ID "2" in the `children` array.

-## Deliverables

-1. Your solution (that takes in the provided input and creates the expected output).
-2. Instructions to run the code.
-3. Comments throughout the code that highlights your thinking process.
-4. All this code should be in GitHub.

-Your solution will be tested against varying valid inputs.

-JSON schemas for both the input and output have been provided if required.

-## Good luck

-And don't forget to notify nasimi.mamedov@measmerize.com once you're done!

 ## How to run the code
 To run the code youy need nodejs (I used v16.13.2)
 ```bash